Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Invasive vulvar cancer is staged as follows, based on findings and pathology from surgery:
+Invasive vulvar cancer is staged as follows.
+It’s based on findings and pathology from surgery:

 The staging of vulvar cancer can be very confusing.
-People should seek out care from a gynecologic oncologist, a subspecialist with advanced training in the diagnosis and management of vulvar cancer.
+Women should seek care from a gynecologic oncologist.
+This is a doctor with advanced training in the diagnosis and management of vulvar cancer.